tuck1s/sparkyRecipValidate/README.md

   --skip_precheck       Skip the precheck of input file email syntax
 ```

-The email syntax pre-check uses [this library](https://pypi.org/project/email_validator/) and is fast.
-It
-also reports how many addresses are in the file before API-based validation starts.

-If input is coming from a stdin stream, e.g. piped in and therefore not a seekable file, the pre-check will also be skipped.

 ## Example output

 The program can act as a Unix-style "filter" so you can pipe / redirect input and output; alternatively you